-In today’s world of work, we still see a culture of presenteeism in many organizations that we speak to daily.
-Employees are inclined to work longer hours at home, and even while feeling under the weather just because they think it’s normal.
-All because the business doesn’t educate the importance of taking holiday.
+In today’s world of work, we still see a culture of presenteeism in many organisations.
+Employees are inclined to work longer hours at home, and even while feeling under the weather just because they think it’s normal, or they don’t feel able or encouraged to take time off.

-In turn, employees not taking holiday leads to burnout and stress, which eventually sees businesses tumbling down the rabbit hole of stuttering morale that impacts productivity, wellness, and the eventual turnover of losing top talent.
+In turn, employees not taking holiday leads to burnout and stress, which eventually sees organisations starting to experience stuttering morale that impacts productivity, wellness, and the eventual turnover of losing top talent.
 Overall, employees not taking holiday is detrimental to your company’s growth plans.

 Every member of your team needs to take all their holidays every year.
 If they don’t, stress levels will rise, and employee burnout will be more likely.
 But you need to balance leave allowance with your staffing levels.
 If your staffing levels get too low, then sales, productivity, and customer satisfaction can all suffer.